-The GMAT Psych DimensionOur brains create negative stories that are not real, we allow the GMAT to impact how we feel about ourselves, which then impacts our decision making in relation to the GMAT.
-“I am not got enough at Quant” or “my English isn’t good enough”.
+The GMAT Psych DimensionOur brains create negative stories that are not real.
+We allow the GMAT to impact how we feel about ourselves, which then impacts our decision making skills while studying for and taking the exam.
+“I'm not strong enough in Quant,” or “my English isn’t good enough."

 Have you ever felt like this?
 You are not alone.